Home » Uncategorized

 Instructions

-• With a pastry cutter or a fork mix oatmeal, flour, brown sugar and butter together into a crumble
+• Make the crumble: With a pastry cutter or a fork mix oatmeal, flour, brown sugar and butter together into a crumble

-• Pat 3/4 of the crumble mixture into the bottom of a 9x13 baking dish
+• Press base: Pat 3/4 of the crumble mixture into the bottom of a 9x13 baking dish

 Nutrition values are estimates, for exact values consult a nutritionist.